 - 1/4 cup water

-Transfer the meat to an 8 qt slow cooker.
-Add the rest of the ingredients, except carrots and potatoes, and adding the butter last on top of the beef.
+- Transfer the meat to an 8 qt slow cooker.
+Add the rest of the ingredients, except carrots and potatoes, and add the butter last on top of the beef.
 Gently stir to combine.

 Optional Cornstarch Slurry:

-Once done, transfer the London Broil on a serving platter and carve.
+- Once done, transfer the London Broil to a serving platter and carve.
 Arrange the potatoes and carrots around the roast.
 Garnish with fresh chopped parsley and drizzle with the gravy before serving.